Palakshi123/Palakshi123/README.md

 # Hello, I'm Palakshi Choksi! 🌟

 ## 🚀 About Me
-I’m a Data Scientist with a flair for turning data into narratives and actions.
-Currently, I am working at AECOM as Data Scientist and compeleted a Master’s from Northeastern University, my forte lies in machine learning, data analytics, and making data dance to the tune of insights!
+I’m a Data Scientist currently, I am working at AECOM and compeleted a Master’s from Northeastern University, my forte lies in machine learning, data analytics, and making data dance to the tune of insights!

 ## 🎓 Education
 - **M.S. in Data Science** from Northeastern University, Boston MA